Best Electric Guitar Strings 2023: Freshen Up Your Sound

 Elixir’s Nanoweb offers one of the longest-lasting strings on the market today.
 The coated feel might not be for everyone, but who doesn’t want a string that holds its tune and stays brighter for longer?

 Coated strings have a reputation for losing some of the brightness you get with regular guitar strings.
 But if you’re not a fan of the new string sound and like yours played in a bit, these strings will sound phenomenally good from the moment you put them on.
+We’ve noticed that the coating can flake off, which can feel a little unusual, but if you reach this point, it’s about time you treated your axe to a fresh set.

 Some players have reported these strings lasting up to six months with regular play, a feat not to be sniffed at.
-Although they’re on the pricier side of the string spectrum, the fact that you’ll be replacing them less often will more than make up for the initial outlay.
+Although they’re on the pricier side of the string spectrum, the fact that you’ll be replacing them less often will more than makeup for the initial outlay.

 Despite being a relative newcomer to the string-making game, Curt Mangan actually worked at Ernie Ball for many years, so he knows more than a thing or two about the electric guitar string manufacturing process.

 These strings are handmade in the USA to ensure the utmost quality of sound and reliability.
-You can even specify a custom gauge when you order direct from the Curt Mangan website, a nice touch that sees the pack arriving with your name on it.
+You can even specify a custom gauge when you order directly from the Curt Mangan website, a nice touch that sees the pack arriving with your name on it.

 Ernie Ball’s second entry on this list comes in the form of these unusual cobalt-plated strings.
 Cobalt as an element is around three times more magnetic than nickel, which means that these strings interact differently with your pickups.